sonic-net/SONiC/doc/reset_factory/ResetFactoryHLD.md

 3. If not ("only-config" or “keep-basic”):

+* Delete all non-default users and restore default passwords of default users.
-* Delete bash , vim and python history files under "/home".
+* Delete bash, vim and python history files under "/home".
 * Delete any non-dotfiles in the home directories.

 4. If not "only-config":
+* Remove all docker containers
+* Restore "/etc/sonic" directory to factory folder (Clear the directory in overlayfs upperdir)
+* Delete all files under "/host/warmboot"
 * Delete tech-support files under "/var/dump/"
 * Delete all files under "/var/log"
 * Delete all files and symlinks under "/host/reboot-cause/"